Desktop and Application Streaming

 Once you have determined how you want to deploy (expanding or extending) VMware Horizon infrastructure, you deploy and configure Amazon WorkSpaces.

-1. To use Amazon WorkSpaces with VMware Horizon and Windows 10 desktops, you must configure Amazon WorkSpaces BYOL and Bring Your Own Protocol (BYOP) through AWS Support.
-See BYOL document on when to request BYOL and BYOP.
+1. To use Amazon WorkSpaces with VMware Horizon and Windows desktops, you must configure Amazon WorkSpaces BYOL through AWS support and Bring Your Own Protocol (BYOP) must also be enabled with your account.
+Work with your AWS account team to help setup BYOP.

-2. Configure Security Groups for communication between your end users, your Connection Servers, and Amazon WorkSpaces.
+2. Configure Security Groups for network traffic between your end users, your Connection Servers, and Amazon WorkSpaces desktops.

-3. Create the base image by following the steps on Bring Your Own Windows desktop license steps 1 to 5
+3. Create the base image by following the steps 1 to 5 from Bring Your Own Windows desktop license.

 • You can log into AWS Management Console, switch to the Region you have WorkSpaces in, and enter the CLI options using AWS CloudShell or method you can run the AWS CLI with.